- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 A seizure is the uncontrolled movement of muscles.
-It happens when nerve cells in the brain become overexcited and do not work properly.
+It happens when nerve cells in the brain become overexcited and don’t work properly.
 Seizures usually last less than 5 minutes.
-They are followed by a period of sleepiness and confusion, which can last for several hours.
+They are followed by sleepiness and confusion that can last for several hours.
 Seizures in cancer patients can be caused by high fevers, head injury, serious infections of the fluid around the spine and brain, an imbalance in body chemistry, and tumor growth in the spine or brain.

 What to look for